claydelzinga/literature_review_tool/README.md

 gpt-4o-mini ($0.150 / 1M input tokens $0.600 / 1M output tokens),
 gpt-4-turbo ($10.00 / 1M tokens $30.00 / 1M tokens)

-You can also run as a batch file that will reduce proces in half however turnaround time could range up to 24 hours.
+You can also run it as a batch file which will reduce the processing fee in half however turnaround time could range up to 24 hours.

 Code line 60-62: